 You have the ever-changing, breathtakingly beautiful nature and light conditions to admire in a secluded, peaceful place.

 When it comes to glass igloss and winter, it’s almost impossible to score a “cheap deal”.
 The demand is just too high.
-But, if you will visit Lapland in October when the aurora season starts, you can stay in glass igloo sometimes for less than 100 euros/night!
+But, if you will visit Lapland in October when the aurora season starts, you can stay in glass igloo sometimes for less than 200 euros per night!

 The Northern Lights and Glass Igloos